apache/spark/docs/configuration.md

   <td><code>spark.shuffle.registration.timeout</code></td>
   <td>5000</td>
   <td>
-    Timeout in milliseconds for registration to the external service.
+    Timeout in milliseconds for registration to the external shuffle service.
   </td>
 </tr>
 <tr>
   <td><code>spark.shuffle.registration.maxAttempts</code></td>
   <td>3</td>
   <td>
-    When we fail to register to the external service, we will retry for maxAttempts times.
+    When we fail to register to the external shuffle service, we will retry for maxAttempts times.
   </td>
 </tr>
 <tr>